KILTprotocol/docs/docs/sdk/1-workshop/03-attester/02-did.md

   {GenerateKeypairs}
 </CodeBlock>

-Once we have created all the necessary keys for a DID we can create the DID on chain.
+Once we have created all the necessary keys for a DID we can create the on-chain DID.
 To create a DID we first initialize everything.
 After that, we load the account that we created in the [last section](./01-account.md).
 The account will be used to pay for the DID registration.
-Finally we create and submit the extrinsic (aka transaction) that will register our DID.
+Finally, we create and submit the extrinsic (aka transaction) that will register our DID.

 <CodeBlock className="language-js" title="attester/generateDid.ts">
   {generateDid}